Exploring the possibilities with haptic feedback.

 The clicking you hear and somewhat feel on a cellphone was designed to recreate the clicking of computer keyboards, thus transitioning us from computer messages to mobile messages.

 As a digital designer a lot of the work I make is flat.
-I thought of how I share all of my graphic work with my family and how grateful I am that I can share my work with them.
-I hope that we can see more and more diversity in differently abled designers, as well as develop technology that is inclusive of humans that live their day to day differently than I as a fully-abled person do.
+I thought of how I share all of my graphic work with my family and how grateful I am that I can share my visual work with them.
+I hope that we can begin to see more and more diversity in differently abled tech-users and designers.
+Because technology owes it to humanity to evolve for everyone to enjoy and explore.